An estimate of canonical dimension of groups based on Schubert calculus: Preparation 1: Recall of basic Galois descent theory

+We will say that this Galois-semiaction is \emph{induced} by the original semirepresentation of $\Gamma$ on $V$. \end{example}

+\begin{definition} Let $V$ be a $L$-vector space equipped with a semirepresentation of $\Gamma$.
+Let $X$ be a subscheme of $V$ preserved (normalized) by the induced Galois-semiaction on $V$ understood as a scheme (denote this Galois-semiaction by $\psi \colon \Gamma \times V|_K \to V|_K$).
+Then we also call the restriction of $\psi$ onto $X$ (formally, $\psi|_{\Gamma \times X|_K}$) the \emph{induced Galois-semiaction} on $X$.

+Similarly, if $X$ is defined by a homogeneous ideal in $S^\bullet (V^*)$, then this induced Galois-semiaction can be extended in the obvious way to the projectivization $\mathbf P(X)$.
+The resulting Galois-semiaction will also be called the Galois-semiaction on $\mathbf P(X)$ \emph{induced} by the semirepresentation of $\Gamma$ on $V$. \end{definition} \begin{lemma} Let $V$ and $X$ be as in Definition \ref{definitioninduced}, in the second paragraph (i.e., suppose $X$ is defined by a homogeneous ideal in $S^\bullet (V^*)$).
+Then there exists a $\Gamma$-stable finite affine open covering of $\mathbf P(X)$. \end{lemma} \begin{proof} By Theorem \ref{hilbertninety} applied to the dual semirepresentation of $\Gamma$ on $V^*$, there exists a basis $f_1, \ldots, f_n$ of $V^*$ consisting of $\Gamma$-invariant functions.
+Then the nonzero loci of all $f_i$s form the desired covering. \end{proof}

-We say that a finite affine open covering of $X$ is \emph{$\Gamma$-stable} if $\Gamma$ preserves (normalizes) each of the open sets. \end{definition} Now we are ready to define the third category we need to formulate basic facts of Galois descent theory.
-Given a Galois extension of fields $K \subseteq L$ with Galois group $\Gamma$, we define the category of \emph{stable $L$-schemes with semiaction of $\Gamma$} (notation: $(\StSch_L, \Gamma)$).
-Its objects are pairs $(X, \psi)$, where $X$ is an $L$-scheme, and $\psi\colon \Gamma \times X|_K \to X|_K$ is a Galois-semiaction such that $X$ admits a $\Gamma$-stable finite affine open covering.
+Now we are ready to define the third category we need to formulate basic facts of Galois descent theory.
+Given a finite Galois extension of fields $K \subseteq L$ with Galois group $\Gamma$, we define the category of \emph{stable $L$-schemes with semiaction of $\Gamma$} (notation: $\StSch_{L, \Gamma}$).
+Its objects are pairs $(X, \psi)$, where $X$ is an $L$-scheme, and $\psi\colon \Gamma \times X|_K \to X|_K$ is a Galois-semiaction such that $X$ admits a $\Gamma$-stable finite affine open covering: each individual affine open set in this covering has to be preserved (normalized) by $\Gamma$.
 The morphisms are morphisms in $\Sch_L$ that become $\Gamma$-equivariant after the restriction of scalars to $K$.

-Now recall that if a finite group acts on a scheme (now this is going to be a scheme over the smaller field, $K$), and there is a stable finite affine open covering for this action, then the categorical quotient always exists, and can be constructed, for example, as the orbit space of the action.
+Now recall that if a finite group $\Gamma$ (for now, this is not necessarily the Galois group of any extension of fields) acts on a scheme $X$ (now this is going to be a scheme over the smaller field, $K$), and there is a $\Gamma$-stable finite affine open covering for this action, then the categorical quotient always exists, and can be constructed, for example, as the orbit space of the action.
+In a bit more details, the points of the \emph{orbit space} $X/\Gamma$ are the $\Gamma$-orbits on (the set of points of) $X$, a subset $U$ of $X/\Gamma$ is open if it consists of all orbits in an open ($\Gamma$-invariant) subset $\tilde U$ of $X$, and the algebra of functions on such an open set $U$ consists of all $\Gamma$-invariant functions on $\tilde U$.
+This gives us a ringed space structure on $X/\Gamma$, and the presence of a $\Gamma$-stable finite affine open covering makes it easy to check that with this structure, $X/\Gamma$ actually becomes a scheme over $K$.